Resources

 Heritage3D Mapping

-From ancient rock art to Victorian-era buildings, 3D scanning technology is creating permanent digital records of cultural heritage sites that face erosion, vandalism, or demolition.
+From ancient rock art to Victorian-era buildings, 3D scanning is creating permanent digital records of heritage sites facing erosion or loss.

 February 28, 2024